MaastrichtU-IDS/solid-station/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue.

 When contributing to this repository, please first discuss the change you wish to make via an [issue](https://github.com/MaastrichtU-IDS/solid-station/issues) if applicable.

 If you are part of the [MaastrichtU-IDS organization on GitHub](https://github.com/MaastrichtU-IDS) you can directly create a branch in this repository.
 Otherwise you will need to first [fork this repository](https://github.com/MaastrichtU-IDS/solid-station/fork).